 You can easily change this Kale Apple Smoothie up, so check out my suggestions and ideas below.
 Depending on what you’re looking for you can easily make this kale smoothie detox friendly, vegan, dairy free, and sugar-free (or lower carb).
 Of course, it all depends on what you like!

 If green smoothies aren’t quite your thing be sure to check out my chocolate smoothie or peach smoothie.
+And check out this long list of other tasty smoothie recipes.
 Those may be more your style if you’re not a kale fan. haha!
 Or even this Pumpkin Smoothie is great year-round!

 But even if you’re not a kale fan, I swear this smoothie is pretty good.